-- Each year Adjuvant publishes a Program Related Investment (PRI) Report that focuses on ESG risks and governance/progress related to its financing and the GACs in the service of its upside impact value creation strategies. - For ongoing ESG monitoring in the PRI Report, Adjuvant includes a focused set of ESG and business stage questions that, depending on the answer, could trigger a full update of our ESG due diligence questionnaire (e.g., if the company commercializes or enters a new stage that exposes it to new ESG risks since the time of investment).
+- Each year Adjuvant distributes to its investors a Program Related Investment (PRI) Report that focuses on ESG risks and governance/progress related to its financing and the GACs in the service of its upside impact value creation strategies. - For ongoing ESG monitoring in the PRI Report, Adjuvant includes a focused set of ESG and business stage questions that, depending on the answer, could trigger a full update of our ESG due diligence questionnaire (e.g., if the company commercializes or enters a new stage that exposes it to new ESG risks since the time of investment).
 Currently, Adjuvant ESG reporting is mostly qualitative with select quantitative measures as needed focused on social factors related to clinical trial enrollments and patient reach (closely tied to its upside impact reporting).
-Adjuvant does additional quantitative reporting via the IFC Questionnaire on Development Impact each year, which includes quantitative and qualitative information. - For ongoing impact monitoring, Adjuvant primarily uses its GACs as an organizing framework to ask each investee to make disclosures of the following with supporting detail:
+Adjuvant does additional quantitative reporting via an impact metrics form in compliance with the Sustainable Finance Disclosure Regulation (SFDR) of the EU and through the IFC Questionnaire on Development Impact each year, which includes both quantitative and qualitative information.
+Adjuvant also engages in bilateral interim check-ins with the portfolio companies to monitor progress.

-- Please provide an overview of the progress toward achieving the Global Health Objectives, and the activities and the use of the funds towards such purposes. - Regulatory strategy and milestones: - Please provide a summary of progress towards stringent regulatory approval and / or WHO prequalification. - Please provide a summary of regulatory strategy for developing countries and/or a summary of achievement towards other regulatory milestones, such as registrations in accordance with territory access requirements (specifying whether for public or private markets). - Please outline and provide an update on any clinical studies ongoing or completed since investment date. - Tiered Pricing Requirement: Please provide an outline of actual or proposed sale prices of product device in different markets (both by territory and by public/private). - Productive capacity: Please provide an outline of current and target production capacity, and how this is expected to be allocated towards different markets. - Adjuvant's impact KPIs are tied closely to the GACs and are thus focused on measures such as progress through the stages of clinical development (e.g., phase I to phase II), number of product registrations, number of LMICs reached, etc. - Adjuvant collects the above data directly from investees and shares findings with the SIC and other LPs each year for review and discussion as needed.
+- For ongoing impact monitoring, Adjuvant primarily uses its GACs as an organizing framework to ask each investee to make disclosures of the following with supporting detail: - Please provide an overview of the progress toward achieving the Global Health Objectives, and the activities and the use of the funds towards such purposes. - Regulatory Strategy and Milestones: - Please provide a summary of progress towards stringent regulatory approval and / or WHO prequalification. - Please provide a summary of regulatory strategy for developing countries. - Please provide a summary of achievement towards other regulatory milestones, such as registrations in accordance with territory access requirements (specifying whether for public or private markets). - Please outline and provide an update on any clinical studies ongoing or completed since investment date. - Tiered Pricing Requirement: Please provide an outline of actual or proposed sale prices of product device in different markets (both by territory and by public/private). - Productive Capacity: Please provide an outline of current and target production capacity, and how this is expected to be allocated towards different markets. - Licensing Agreements: Please provide an outline of where the above commitments have been incorporated into existing or proposed licensing agreements. - Adjuvant's impact KPIs are tied closely to the GACs and are thus focused on measures such as progress through the stages of clinical development (e.g., Phase I to Phase II), number of product registrations, number of LMICs reached, etc. - Adjuvant collects the above data directly from investees and shares findings with the SIC and other LPs each year for review and discussion as needed. - On a quarterly basis, Adjuvant updates the SIC on the major clinical, financial, and ESGrelated developments of each portfolio company.